 Connect your iPhone using a USB cable.

-Click on check for update option.
+Click on the check for the update option.

 Installing new iOS firmware will repair system files.
-And, if your iPhone already updated.
+And, if your iPhone is already updated.
 Then, use the “Restore iPhone” option to install the same firmware again.

-Solution: 9 Apple Service Center.
+Solution: 9 Apple Service Center

 Because this problem occurs for older iPhone devices.
 That means, your iPhone warranty got expired already.
-Apple service center will gonna reinstall iOS if the problem is with software part.
+Apple service center will gonna reinstall iOS if the problem is with the software part.
 Or, if the problem is with the hardware part.
 Then, they will provide you 3.5mm jack replacement.

 That’s it.
 If you’re not able to understand any solution mentioned in this article.
 Then, you can feel free to comment.